-Nominees for Class III Directors
+Nominees for Class I Directors

-The Company's Bylaws provide that the number of directors shall be established by the Board or the stockholders of the Company.
-The Company's amended and restated certificate of incorporation provides that the directors shall be divided into three classes, with each class serving for staggered, three-year terms and one class being elected at each year's annual meeting of stockholders.
-The Board has set the number of Directors at eight, currently consisting of three Class I directors, two Class II directors and three Class III directors.
+Our Bylaws provide that the number of directors shall be established by the Board or the stockholders of the Company.
+Our amended and restated certificate of incorporation provides that the directors shall be divided into three classes, with each class serving for staggered, three-year terms and one class being elected at each year's annual meeting of stockholders.
+The Board has set the number of Directors at seven, currently consisting of two Class I directors, two Class II directors and three Class III directors.

-The Class III directors elected at the Annual Meeting will hold office until the first annual meeting that is held after the year ending December 31, 2024, or until each such director's successor has been duly elected and qualified.
-The terms of the Class I and Class II directors will expire at the annual meeting of stockholders following the years ending December 31, 2022, and December 31, 2023, respectively.
+The Class I directors elected at the Annual Meeting will hold office until the first annual meeting that is held after the year ending December 31, 2025, or until each such director's successor has been duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
+The terms of the Class II and Class III directors will expire at the annual meeting of stockholders following the years ending December 31, 2023, and December 31, 2024, respectively.
 If any director is unable to stand for re-election, the Board may reduce the size of the Board, designate a substitute or leave a vacancy unfilled.
 If a substitute is designated, proxies voting on the original director candidate will be cast for the substitute candidate.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's nominee named below.
-In the event that the Company's nominee becomes unable or declines to serve as a director at the time of the Annual Meeting, the proxy holders will vote the proxies for any substitute nominee who is designated by the current Board to fill such vacancy.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for our nominee named below.
+In the event that our nominee becomes unable or declines to serve as a director at the time of the Annual Meeting, the proxy holders will vote the proxies for any substitute nominee who is designated by the current Board to fill such vacancy.
 It is not expected that the nominee listed below will be unable or will decline to serve as a director.
-The Class III nominees listed below are Nancy Erba, Michael B. Gustafson, and John K. Kibarian, each of whom presently serves as a director of the Company.
+The Class I nominees listed below are Joseph R. Bronson and Ye Jane Li, each of whom presently serves as a director of the Company.
 Each of these nominees has consented to serve a three-year term.

-The certain individual experience, qualifications, attributes and skills of the below named directors that led the Board to conclude that Nancy Erba, Michael B. Gustafson, and John K. Kibarian should be re-nominated as directors are described in each nominee's biography below.
-The information below was provided by the nominee and the continuing Class I and Class II directors with unexpired terms.
-There is no family relationship between the continuing directors, executive officers, and the Class III nominees.
+The certain individual experience, qualifications, attributes and skills of the below named directors that led the Board to conclude that Joseph R. Bronson and Ye Jane Li should be re-nominated as directors are described in each nominee's biography below.
+The information below was provided by the nominee and the continuing Class II and Class III directors with unexpired terms.
+There is no family relationship between the continuing directors, executive officers, and the Class I nominees.

-Nominees for Class III Directors:
+Nominees for Class I Directors: